 - Such a system enables you to speed up your website.
 You have 0.05 seconds to convince the user that your e-commerce site is what they’re looking for.
-Site speed really matters – if a potential customer has to wait for your site to load, they'll move on to something else.
+Site speed really matters and changes user experience – if a potential customer has to wait for your site to load, they'll move on to something else.
+Skilled made research about it and numbers say for themselves: 79% of customers “dissatisfied” with a site’s performance are less likely to buy from them again.
+64% of smartphone users expect a website to load in four seconds or less.
+47% of online shoppers expect web pages to load in two seconds or less.
 Meanwhile, headless allows you to make it load fast (for example, using mechanisms that reload content only when it's needed).

-- Support personalisation.
+- Support personalization.
 One of the best ways to increase user engagement nowadays is to provide users with content tailored exclusively to them.
-If you support Headless with personalisation engines, you can create a powerful tool based on segmentation and content that dynamically adapts to a potential customer's interests (some headless CMSs, like Prepr, have built-in personalisation tools; but there are also tools like Conscia that allow you to add personalisation capabilities to headless sites that didn't originally have it).
+If you support Headless with personalization engines, you can create a powerful tool based on segmentation and content that dynamically adapts to a potential customer's interests (some headless CMSs, like Prepr, have built-in personalization tools, but there are also tools like Conscia that allow you to add personalization capabilities to headless sites that didn't originally have it).

 - Headless empowers your marketing team by giving them the freedom to experiment and creating space for agile marketing.
 This is achieved primarily by reducing the time it takes to publish campaigns or new content.
 For example, Headless can help you test which devices will be the most effective outreach channel, without the need to separately format content for each.